frederic-perez/AmE-dictionary/data/dictionary.md

 __bento__ _n_ Boxed meals.
 __bequeath__ _v_ :nine::m: (bequeathed) __1__ _Law_ To leave or give (personal property) by will. _A collection of 9,000 artworks bequeathed to Glasgow by Sir William Burrell._ :es: legar __2__ To pass (something) on to another; hand down: bequeathed to their children a respect for hard work.
 __bequest__ _n_ :nine::m: /bɪˈkwɛst/ __1__ (Law) The act of giving or leaving personal property by a will. __2__ Something that is bequeathed; a legacy. _Syn_ legacy, gift, settlement, heritage, trust, endowment, estate, inheritance, dower, bestowal _Bequests to religious institutions._ _A dark bequest of Nazism._
-__berate__ _v_ :nine::m: /bɪˈreɪt/ Scold or criticize (someone) angrily.
+__berate__ _v_ :nine::m: /bɪˈreɪt/ /bih-RAYT/ To _berate_ someone is to angrily scold or criticize them, often loudly and at length.
+Scold or criticize (someone) angrily.
 To scold or condemn vehemently and at length. _Syn_ chew out, chide, rebuke, reproof, scold, lambast, reprimand, remonstrate _The coach berated the players for their lackluster performance on the field._ _She started berating black and Latino nannies, who, she said, can’t even take care of their own children._ _Sam’s lawyer berated Dogan for half a day._
 __bereave__ _v_ :three::hammer: (bereaved) _Some four million people have died as a result of the pandemic, and over 35 million have been bereaved._
 __bereaved__ _adj_ :three: A bereaved person is someone whose close friend or family member has recently died. _Bereaved families are asking the UK prime minister to allow the National Covid Memorial Wall to remain as a national commemoration._
 __bereavement__ _n_ :nine::m: State of sorrow over the death or departure of a loved one. _Syn_ mourning